 The SIMS Foundation provides mental health and substance use recovery services and supports for musicians, music industry professionals, and their dependent family members.
 Through education, community partnerships, and accessible managed care, SIMS seeks to destigmatize and reduce mental health and substance use issues, while supporting and enhancing the wellbeing of the music community at large.

-Live music is the heart and soul of Central Texas, but the people who work hard to make that a reality can face unique and difficult challenges.
+Music impacts and inspires nearly everyone, but the people who work in the music industry often face unique and difficult challenges.
 Musicians and music professionals are at higher risk for mental illness and substance abuse, working under the stress of an unstable income, a skyrocketing cost of living, erratic tour schedules, distance from family and support, and constant proximity to drugs and alcohol.

-According to the National Alliance on Mental Illness, one in five Texans experiences a mental health condition each year, yet Texas ranks 46th among U.S. states for mental health care accessibility.
-That’s why SIMS Foundation ensures that members of the Central Texas music community have access to a full array of mental health and substance use recovery treatments, delivered with no barriers and at low or no cost.
+According to the National Alliance on Mental Illness, one in five Americans experiences a mental health condition each year.
+That’s why SIMS Foundation ensures that members of our music community have access to a full array of mental health and substance use recovery treatments, delivered with no barriers and at low or no cost.

 To succeed in our work, we have built a community of health care providers, volunteers, local business leaders, music industry professionals, and music fans to amplify our efforts.
 Together, we provide vital services so that our music family can thrive.